adamsitnik/performance/docs/regressions.md

 1. What arguments do you need to pass to the `benchmarks_ci.py` script to run given benchmark for .NET Core 3.1 & 5.0 **x86** and get the disassembly?
 2. Have the generated assembly code changed?
 3. Have the performance regressed?
+4. Have the code alignment changed?
-4. What needs to be changed to enforce the harness to print instruction addresses?
+5. What needs to be changed to enforce the harness to print instruction addresses?
-5. If the generated codegen is the same, but the random code alignment have changed and the performance has regressed, is it worth investigating the issue further?
+6. If the generated codegen is the same, but the random code alignment have changed and the performance has regressed, is it worth investigating the issue further?

 Click on the details to verify your answers: